 Purpose of Child Sessions

-The purpose of this group is to teach specific social skills that will improve children’s ability to act positively and effectively in school, at home, and with peers.
-After learning specific social skills, children practice the skills in a safe, accepting atmosphere.
-Teachers are also involved in the reinforcement of social skills outside of the group to foster carryover.
+The purpose of this group is to teach specific social, emotional and behavioral skills that will improve children’s ability to act positively and effectively in school, at home and with peers.

 Purpose of Parent Sessions